 What Is Safe Makeup?

-To be considered safe makeup, a product must not include any ingredients that can negatively impact our body’s normal function and cause issues like allergies, cancer, or reproductive harm.
-To help me determine whether or not a product meets that standard, I turn to the Environmental Work Group, a nonprofit that works to educate consumers about the products we use.
-Using their Skin Deep database of thousands of products, or their build your own report tool, I can assess the safety of each product.
+To be considered safe makeup, a product must not include any ingredients that could potentially negatively impact our body’s normal function and cause issues like allergies, cancer, or reproductive harm.
+To help me determine whether or not a product meets that standard, I turn to the Environmental Work Group (EWG), a nonprofit that works to educate consumers about the products we use.
+EWG rates personal care products based on the known hazards associated with ingredients listed on labels.
+Using their Skin Deep database of thousands of products and ingredients, or their build your own report tool, I can better assess the safety of each product.
 I only use or recommend products that get a 1 or 2 ranking, which indicates a “low hazard” risk, or products that are specifically EWG Verified, meaning they meet rigorous criteria.

-To be considered safe makeup, a product must not include any ingredients that can negatively impact our body’s normal function.
+To be considered safe makeup, a product must not include any ingredients that could potentially negatively impact our body’s normal function.

 “Natural really doesn’t mean anything specific when it comes to products,” Lisa Eberly Mastela told me.
 Mastela, who has a masters in public health and runs her own online wellness community, said that “natural” might mean that a product has one or two natural ingredients in it.
 But that doesn’t rule out the presence of other potentially dangerous ingredients.

 Since the FDA does not have the legal authority to approve any cosmetics before they go on the market, we can’t simply trust claims made by brands.
 Instead, Mastela has this suggestion: “Look for products that specifically call out which ingredients they don’t have.”
 In other words, you want to rule out the dangerous stuff, natural or not.